-- Meetings: 9.28, 10.5, & 12.11 - Activities - On 10.5 FT reviewed the Town of Waitsfield Wastewater Project 2024 Funding Landscape document with Bonnie Waninger, who serves as a Federal Funding Assistance Coordinator with the VT League of Cities & Towns.
+- Meetings: 9.28, 10.5, 12.11, & 12.15 - Activities - On 10.5 FT reviewed the Town of Waitsfield Wastewater Project 2024 Funding Landscape document with Bonnie Waninger, who serves as a Federal Funding Assistance Coordinator with the VT League of Cities & Towns.
 Bonnie provided feedback, insight, strategies, and additional options for project funding avenues. - Step 2 Funding: CWSRF Final Design - Waitsfield submitted an revised Engineering Services Agreement ESA to undertake 30% of the design phase (Step 2) on 10.19, which replaced the original ESA submitted on 6.29.
 The revised ESA focuses the 30% work within Waitsfield's Designated Village and it's .25 mile buffer, which is eligible for CWSRF subsidy.
-The result of this change, and DEC's recent MHI determination, is \$153,674 in anticipated subsidy. - VT Pollution Control Grant - On 9.28 FT members met with DEC staff to receive insight as to how it can bolster its 90% Draft PER and future Project Priority List application for the purpose of increasing eligibility for future Pollution Control Grants. - o USDA RD - The PCT met with Misty Sinsigalli, Acting Community Program Director NH/VT, and Jonathan Harries, VT/NH State Engineer, of USDA RD on 10.12 to discuss funding options.
+The result of this change, and DEC's recent MHI determination, is \$153,674 in anticipated subsidy. - VT Pollution Control Grant - On 9.28 FT members met with DEC staff to receive insight as to how it can bolster its 90% Draft PER and future Project Priority List application for the purpose of increasing eligibility for future Pollution Control Grants. - Neighborhood Development Area - Coordinating with the Planning Commission on its itntent to submit an application for Neighborhood Development Area (NDA) Designation for Irasville.
+Amongst other benefits, an NDA designation would make Irasville eligibile for CWSRF subsidy to undertake Step 2 60% Design (anticipated to commence in July 2024). - USDA RD - The PCT met with Misty Sinsigalli, Acting Community Program Director NH/VT, and Jonathan Harries, VT/NH State Engineer, of USDA RD on 10.12 to discuss funding options.
 Takeaways: Waitsfield's MHI appears to meet their program's 75% grant threshold.
 To be eligible, need to certify the town's MHI, meet federal wetlands criteria, landowner connection agreements, and a successful bond vote for the full cost prior to funding submission. - The Final Draft PER was sent to Jon Harries, USDA RD State Engineer, on 12.6 for feedback and comments. - Scheduling a meeting for late December to further explore timeline and funding eligibility.